-Join our christmas club this october and get 15% in accessories
+Join our christmas club before the end of October 2016 and get 10% in accessories

 A quick video of the rebuild of a bicycle wheel with a front dynamo hub

 Here in dutchbikeshop HQ we are waiting with baited breath for the first sign of spring to arrive, we have noticed a ‘grand stretch in the evening’ and even seen te first daffodil greens starting to make an appearance but boy it is still cold.